17 Differences Cottagecore vs Shabby Chic

 cottagecore vs shabby chic

 Cotton: Cotton, known for its softness and versatility, is a favored material in cottagecore.
 It is used for bedding, curtains, throw pillows, and upholstery.
+The natural and breathable qualities of cotton align with the comfort and simplicity of cottagecore.

 Natural Stone: Natural stone, such as exposed brick or stone fireplaces, is occasionally used to enhance the rustic charm of cottagecore interiors.
 Stone elements can provide visual interest and contribute to the overall organic and earthy feel.